sn00m/leojwolf.com/README.md

 # conscious-pool
-A collective featuring musicians, artists, visionaries, and creators
+An art collective featuring musicians, artists, visionaries, and creators